17arhaan/ComputerVision/Computer Vision/lab_viva01.md

 5. **How would you address potential performance bottlenecks in real-time video processing?**
    - Optimize code for efficiency, use hardware acceleration if available, and consider reducing video resolution or frame rate to manage performance.

+Here’s a detailed questionnaire for the last two code snippets you provided, focusing on image processing using OpenCV:

+---

+## **Questionnaire for Code 1: Thresholding an Image Using OpenCV**

+### **Questions and Answers:**

+1. **What is the purpose of this code?**
+   - The code reads an image, converts it to grayscale, and applies binary thresholding based on a user-defined threshold value.
+The resulting binary image is saved to a file and displayed to the user.

+2. **What does `cv2.imread()` do in this code?**
+   - The `cv2.imread()` function reads an image from the specified file path (`image_path`) and stores it in the `image` variable.
+The `cv2.IMREAD_COLOR` flag specifies that the image is read in color mode (default).

+3. **Why is the image converted to grayscale, and how is it done?**
+   - The image is converted to grayscale using `cv2.cvtColor(image, cv2.COLOR_BGR2GRAY)`.
+Grayscale conversion is needed because thresholding is typically applied to single-channel images to simplify the process.

+4. **What is thresholding, and how is it implemented in this code?**
+   - Thresholding is a technique to segment an image by setting pixel values above a certain threshold to a maximum value (white) and below the threshold to a minimum value (black).
+In the code, `cv2.threshold()` is used to perform binary thresholding:
+     - `gray_image` is the input image.
+     - `threshold_value` is the threshold value set by the user.
+     - `max_value = 255` is the maximum value to use with `cv2.THRESH_BINARY`.
+     - The function returns `binary_image` where pixel values are set to 0 or 255.

+5. **What happens if the user provides an invalid threshold value?**
+   - If the threshold value is not an integer between 0 and 255, the code raises a `ValueError`, which is caught by the `try-except` block, and an error message is printed.

+6. **How is the binary image saved, and in which format?**
+   - The binary image is saved using `cv2.imwrite(output_path, binary_image)`.
+It is saved in JPEG format as specified by the `output_path`.

+7. **What functions are used to display the image, and how do they work?**
+   - `cv2.imshow()` displays the image in a window titled `'Binary Image'`.
+   - `cv2.waitKey(0)` waits indefinitely for a key press to close the window.
+   - `cv2.destroyAllWindows()` closes all OpenCV windows.

+8. **What is the difference between binary and grayscale images?**
+   - A **grayscale image** has pixel values ranging from 0 (black) to 255 (white), representing different shades of gray.
+A **binary image** has only two pixel values: 0 (black) and 255 (white).

+9. **Why do we need to handle user input for the threshold value carefully?**
+   - The threshold value must be within the range [0, 255] to correctly apply the binary thresholding.
+Any other value is invalid, which could lead to runtime errors or incorrect processing.

+10. **What would happen if you remove the `cv2.destroyAllWindows()` function?**
+    - The image display window would remain open, and the program would not exit properly.

+_________

+1. **What is the purpose of this code?**
+   - The code reads an image, converts it to grayscale, and applies binary thresholding based on a user-defined threshold value.
+The resulting binary image is saved to a file and displayed to the user.

+2. **What does `cv2.imread()` do in this code?**
+   - The `cv2.imread()` function reads an image from the specified file path (`image_path`) and stores it in the `image` variable.
+The `cv2.IMREAD_COLOR` flag specifies that the image is read in color mode (default).

+3. **Why is the image converted to grayscale, and how is it done?**
+   - The image is converted to grayscale using `cv2.cvtColor(image, cv2.COLOR_BGR2GRAY)`.
+Grayscale conversion is needed because thresholding is typically applied to single-channel images to simplify the process.

+4. **What is thresholding, and how is it implemented in this code?**
+   - Thresholding is a technique to segment an image by setting pixel values above a certain threshold to a maximum value (white) and below the threshold to a minimum value (black).
+In the code, `cv2.threshold()` is used to perform binary thresholding:
+     - `gray_image` is the input image.
+     - `threshold_value` is the threshold value set by the user.
+     - `max_value = 255` is the maximum value to use with `cv2.THRESH_BINARY`.
+     - The function returns `binary_image` where pixel values are set to 0 or 255.

+5. **What happens if the user provides an invalid threshold value?**
+   - If the threshold value is not an integer between 0 and 255, the code raises a `ValueError`, which is caught by the `try-except` block, and an error message is printed.

+6. **How is the binary image saved, and in which format?**
+   - The binary image is saved using `cv2.imwrite(output_path, binary_image)`.
+It is saved in JPEG format as specified by the `output_path`.

+7. **What functions are used to display the image, and how do they work?**
+   - `cv2.imshow()` displays the image in a window titled `'Binary Image'`.
+   - `cv2.waitKey(0)` waits indefinitely for a key press to close the window.
+   - `cv2.destroyAllWindows()` closes all OpenCV windows.

+8. **What is the difference between binary and grayscale images?**
+   - A **grayscale image** has pixel values ranging from 0 (black) to 255 (white), representing different shades of gray.
+A **binary image** has only two pixel values: 0 (black) and 255 (white).

+9. **Why do we need to handle user input for the threshold value carefully?**
+   - The threshold value must be within the range [0, 255] to correctly apply the binary thresholding.
+Any other value is invalid, which could lead to runtime errors or incorrect processing.

+10. **What would happen if you remove the `cv2.destroyAllWindows()` function?**
+    - The image display window would remain open, and the program would not exit properly.

+11. **What is the main objective of this code?**
+   - The code reads an image, detects edges using the Canny edge detection algorithm, and then applies the Hough Line Transform to detect straight lines in the image.
+The detected lines are drawn on the original image and displayed to the user.

+12. **What does `cv2.Canny()` function do?
+What are its parameters?**
+   - The `cv2.Canny()` function detects edges in a grayscale image:
+     - `gray` is the input grayscale image.
+     - `50` and `150` are the lower and upper thresholds for edge detection.
+     - `apertureSize=3` specifies the Sobel kernel size used for computing gradients.

+13. **What is the Hough Line Transform, and why is it used?**
+   - The **Hough Line Transform** is a technique to detect straight lines in an image.
+It transforms points in the image space to a parameter space and looks for intersections that represent lines.

+14. **Explain the parameters of the `cv2.HoughLines()` function.**
+   - `cv2.HoughLines()` detects lines in the edge-detected image:
+     - `edges` is the input image (result from the Canny edge detector).
+     - `1` is the distance resolution in pixels.
+     - `np.pi/180` is the angular resolution in radians (1 degree).
+     - `200` is the threshold parameter, which is the minimum number of intersections to detect a line.

+15. **How does the code draw detected lines on the image?**
+   - The code converts the polar coordinates `(rho, theta)` of each detected line to Cartesian coordinates and then uses the `cv2.line()` function to draw lines on the original image.

+16. **Why do we use trigonometric functions (cos, sin) in line drawing?**
+   - The trigonometric functions `cos(theta)` and `sin(theta)` convert the polar coordinates `(rho, theta)` into Cartesian coordinates to find the endpoints of the line.

+17. **What would happen if the `threshold` parameter in `cv2.HoughLines()` is set too low or too high?**
+   - If the `threshold` is set too low, many lines (including noise) will be detected, leading to a cluttered image.
+If it is too high, fewer lines will be detected, potentially missing significant lines.

+18. **What is the role of `cv2.imshow()` in this code?**
+   - `cv2.imshow()` displays the final image with the detected lines in a window titled `'Hough Line Transform'`.

+19. **Explain why we use `cv2.waitKey(0)` and `cv2.destroyAllWindows()` at the end of the code.**
+   - `cv2.waitKey(0)` waits for a key event indefinitely, ensuring the displayed image window stays open until a key is pressed. `cv2.destroyAllWindows()` closes all windows to clean up resources and exit the program properly.

+20. **What is the purpose of setting `apertureSize=3` in the `cv2.Canny()` function?**
+    - `apertureSize=3` specifies the size of the Sobel kernel (3x3) used for gradient calculation in the Canny edge detection, influencing edge detection accuracy and noise sensitivity.

+21. **How would the output change if the `cv2.Canny()` thresholds were set to different values?**
+    - Setting lower thresholds would detect more edges (including noise), while higher thresholds would detect fewer edges, potentially missing important details.

+22. **Why are lines drawn in green color `(0, 255, 0)` in `cv2.line()` function?**
+    - The color `(0, 255, 0)` represents green in BGR format, making the detected lines stand out clearly against the background.

+# ----- LAB 04 ------